anthonysecco/public-lands-ha-sensor/README.md

 To install,

-1. Click the link below.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=anthonysecco&repository=public-lands-ha-sensor&category=integration)

 > This integration is not yet available in the HACS default store.
 Meanwhile, it will be added as a custom repository.

-2. Once added, search for **Public Lands** in **HACS**.
-3. Open the page and click 'Download'
+1. Click "Open HACS Repository" button above and install **Public Lands**
-4. Restart Home Assistant
+2. Restart Home Assistant
+3. Navigate to Settings > Devices & Services
+4. Click **Add Integration** at the bottom
+5. Search for **Public Lands**

 ### Manual Installation